Patient education: Ulcerative colitis (Beyond the Basics)

 People with ulcerative colitis have an increased risk of colorectal cancer.
 Your risk of colorectal cancer is related to the length of time since you were diagnosed and how much of your colon is affected.
 In general, people who have had the disease for a longer time and those with larger areas of disease have a greater risk than those with a more recent diagnosis or smaller areas of disease.

 Colorectal cancer usually develops from precancerous changes in the colon, which grow slowly and can be detected with a screening test, such as colonoscopy.
-(See "Patient information: Colon and rectal cancer screening (Beyond the Basics)".)
+(See "Patient education: Colon and rectal cancer screening (Beyond the Basics)".)

 PREGNANCY AND ULCERATIVE COLITIS